QazerLab/workbench/roles/apps/gtk/README.md

-gtk3
+gtk
 ====

-Installs GTK 3 and its configuration.
+Installs GTK 2/3 and its configuration.

 Requirements
 ------------